nlp-tlp/puggle/README.md

 We plan to release it on PyPI soon.

+To be able to use the `load_into_neo4j` function from the `Dataset` class, you will need to have Neo4j installed and running on your machine.
+The easiest way to do this is via Docker, though in the interest of keeping this package light we do not include a dockerfile here.

 ## Basic functionality

 At the moment the functionality is quite basic.
 Here is an example of loading in a set of annotations from a machine learning model, combining those annotations with a structured dataset, and then loading it all into Neo4j.